Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Convert.ToUSSR=FLAKT` meaning the unit will be converted into a Flak Trooper when changing ownership into Russia.
 Country config has higher priority than side config.
   - If this feature is used alongside with `Convert.HumanToComputer` or `Convert.ComputerToHuman`, the latter will take presedence.
 - These only happen when a unit changes ownership.
 If it was gained through other means that do not involve the changing of ownership, nothing happens and the unit doesn't convert.
+- Ares' depiloting doesn't count as change in ownership.

 In `rulesmd.ini`:
 ```ini